MichaelDuPlessis/dmalloc/dissertation/main.typ

 #heading([Abstract], numbering: none, outlined: false)

+The field of big data science continues to evolve, driving the need for increasingly complex and resource intensive algorithms that have increasingly longer runtimes.
-This mini-dissertation introduces a small object memory allocator designed for the field of Big Data Science.
-The memory allocator aims to optimise runtime performance of Big Data science tasks that make use of small objects by reducing the execution time of a program.
-The allocator outperforms the default memory allocators on both Linux (Ubuntu) and MacOS in both artificial and real world benchmarks.
-The text further goes into the design of the small object allocator with its inner workings based around the unix `mmap` system call and delves into the need for more research into custom memory allocators for the field of Big Data Science.
+While custom memory allocators have long existed, none have been specifically designed for big data applications.
+This mini-dissertation presents a small object memory allocator tailored for big data workloads.
+The allocator optimises runtime performance by improving the allocation, deallocation, and management of small objects compared to default system allocators.
+Benchmarking on Linux (Ubuntu) and macOS systems shows that the proposed allocator consistently outperforms the default system allocators in both artificial and real world benchmarks.
+The dissertation also details the allocator's design, built around the Unix mmap system call, and highlights the broader potential for research into custom memory allocators in big data systems.

 #pagebreak()